Keep Up With McLean!

 Receive the latest news in your inbox each month.

-With multiple programs falling under the Division of Women’s Mental Health (DWMH)—each with varying areas of expertise from borderline personality disorder to trauma to eating disorders and more—Shelly F. Greenfield, MD, MPH, McLean’s chief academic officer and chief of the DWMH, saw a need for better opportunities for shared learning and interaction among clinicians and researchers from the different programs within the division.
+With multiple programs falling under the Center of Excellence in Women’s Mental Health (DWMH)—each with varying areas of expertise from borderline personality disorder to trauma to eating disorders and more—Shelly F. Greenfield, MD, MPH, McLean’s chief academic officer and chief of the DWMH, saw a need for better opportunities for shared learning and interaction among clinicians and researchers from the different programs within the division.

 She, along with Amy Gagliardi, MD, clinical director of the DWMH, and Caroline Rotondi, assistant director of the Office of the Chief Academic Officer, developed and launched a unique Lunch and Learn series aimed at fueling collaboration and better understanding of one another’s work.